syntasso/instruqt-kubecon/10-delete-a-website-deployment/assignment.md

 > 💡 This error may be repeated many times as the reconcile loop will continue to try and reconcile after failures.

-Now you know it is the error `not found` that indicates when the reconcile is occuring on a deleted resource.
+In specific, you can see the `error` is stated as `"Website.kubecon.my.domain \"website-sample\" not found"` which means you now know that the error type `not found` indicates when the reconcile runs for a deleted resource.

 🫴🏾 Gracefully catching the delete error
 ==============

-With your new knowledge of a delete error being `not found`, it is time to add a conditional statement into the error block.
+With your new knowledge of a delete error being `not found`, it is time to return to `website_controller.go` in your `Code editor` tab and add a conditional statement into the error block.
 When you catch the error fetching the custom resource around line 62, you should edit the error block to read:

 ```
   // Start by declaring the custom resource to be type "Website"